Narciso J. Alegre: Biography

+Political and civic activities

-Narciso J. Alegre got himself introduced to politics in 1932 as a result of the organization of a youth party composed of men and women of liberal tendencies.
+Alegre got himself introduced to politics in 1932 as a result of the organization of a youth party composed of men and women of liberal tendencies.
 This became a nationwide political organization known as Young Philippines, with his fellow Bicolano Wenceslao Vinzons as president, and Alegre as vice-president.
 The party's roster included Arturo Tolentino, Lorenzo Sumulong, Diosdado Macapagal, Domocao Alonto, Jose Laurel Jr., and many others who all became prominent figures in Philippine politics.

-In 1938, Alegre organized the Civil Liberties Union of the Philippines (CLU):File:Philippine magazine (IA acd5869.0038.001.umich.edu).pdf and was elected by acclamation as its first president.
+In 1938, Alegre organized the Civil Liberties Union of the Philippines (CLU) and was elected by acclamation as its first president.
 Then in 1941, Alegre ran for congress in the 2nd district of Sorsogon before the unforeseen occurrence of World War II.
 The CLU went underground during the Japanese occupation with three martyrs; Dr. Ramon de Santos, Atty.
 Antonio Bautista, and writer Rafael Roces, Jr. At the end of the war and the liberation of the Philippines, Alegre worked for the U.S. Army as chief appraiser to determine the value of war damage of property to be assumed by the U.S. government.